-At the terminals of the first wire, he connected the battery and current starts to flow through it.
-Then he connects galvanometer to the other wire terminals, with the deflection in the needle of the galvanometer he observed that current is flowing in the secondary windings.
+At the terminals of the first wire, connect the battery and the current starts to flow through it.
+Then he connects the galvanometer to the other wire terminals, with the deflection in the needle of the galvanometer he observed that current is flowing in the secondary windings.
 He found that the current in the second winding is due to the changing of flux in it.
 In this method, Faraday gives his famous law.
 So let’s get started with What is Electromagnetic Induction

 - If a conductor is inserted in the magnetic field and move it in the field due to the flux alteration in the conductor voltage induced in the conductor this aspect is recognized as the electromagnetic induction.

 - The voltage can also be induced in the conductive wire if it put in the moving magnetic field and it in static condition.

 - If both the field and the conductor are in a state of motion than the voltage can be induced in the conductor.

 - Electromagnetic induction based on the Faraday’s Law, that says a variation of the flux in any conductive material voltage produced in that conductor.

 - This phenomena of voltage production are nowadays is very common in electrical devices and instruments, like a transformer, electric motor and generators.

 Faraday’s Law of Electromagnetic Induction

 - Faraday’s law is the foremost representative that describes electromagnetic induction.
 Let’s discuss it with the detailed.